dphfox/Fusion/docs/tutorials/fundamentals/objects.md

 This gives you access to all of Fusion's constructors without having to import each one manually.

+!!! success "This syntax is recommended"
+	It is recommended to use `scoped()` syntax.
+However, it is technically optional; if it does not work for your codebase requirements, the barebones syntax will always be available.

+	From now on, you'll see this `scoped()` syntax used throughout the tutorials.

 ??? tip "Merging libraries together"
 	If you use multiple libraries supporting scopes, you can mix functions from both in your `scoped` call.